Omar Atwa Illustrations by Nano Banana 2026

 Aerial view of an active Prairie subdivision earthworks site

 Figure 01 An active residential earthworks site on the Canadian Prairies.
-The project shown is fictional but typical: Birchwood Heights, a sixty acre subdivision in its second month of construction.
+The project shown is fictional but typical: Birchwood Heights, a sixty acre subdivision midway through construction.

 Part One